 - Bachelor's degree in a particular topic (such as science, technology, engineering, or economics) in addition to 3 years of work experience

 Graduate school MBA programs that don't require GMAT scores can be completed on campus or online, depending upon the school.
 On-campus programs are traditional in nature and may take about 2-3 years to complete.
-Online programs typically can be completed in about 18 months and allow students to attend lectures anytime and anywhere.
-However, many MBA programs require or recommend that students participate in periodic residencies on campus or abroad.
+Online programs may be completed in about 18 months, but some are also available in part-time formats that allow for students to spend longer than 2 years on their degree.
+While some can be completed entirely online, many MBA programs require or recommend that students participate in periodic residencies on campus or abroad.

-Coursework in these programs is no different than the programs that do require students to submit GMAT scores.
-Typical course topics for an MBA program include organization, leadership, business strategy, macroeconomics, microeconomics, marketing, accounting, finance and global business.
+Coursework in these MBA programs is no different than the programs that do require students to submit GMAT scores.
+Typical course topics for an MBA program include:

 Here are a few schools that offer GMAT waivers for qualifying MBA applicants or do not require GMAT scores at all:

 - Babson College